ilrt/bricolage/README.md

 Follow the maven build instructions in each project.

-Deploy the bricol and elda war files to your web application container.
+Deploy the bricol and elda war files to the same web application container.
 These webapps must be able to contact fuseki.
 The simplest route to this is to deploy the fuseki bundle to the same host.

-Assuming host and port, visit http://localhost:8080/bricol/control
+Assuming host and port, visit http://localhost:8080/bricol